codeitlikemiley/codeitlikemiley/README.md

 If you're using Rust Rover , for Rust Development , you can Import my [Rust Rover Settings](https://github.com/codeitlikemiley/rust-rover-settings) and be productive.

-[Fullstack Rust Dev](https://github.com/codeitlikemiley/fullstackrust-dev) - Reproducible Fullstack Rust Development Environment on Codespace or Docker Dev Containers
+[Rust on Steroids](https://github.com/codeitlikemiley/rust-on-steroids) - Reproducible Fullstack Rust Development Environment on Codespace or Docker Dev Containers

 That can be used To create REST API with Axum or Tonic using the following: